 Tom Chatfield (@TomChatfield) is a British writer and commentator.
-The author of five books exploring digital culture – most recently How to Thrive in the Digital Age (Pan Macmillan) and Netymology (Quercus) – his work has appeared in over twenty territories and languages.
+The author of six books exploring digital culture – most recently Live This Book!
+(Penguin), How to Thrive in the Digital Age (Pan Macmillan) and Netymology (Quercus) – his work has appeared in over two dozen territories and languages.
 He also creates and designs content for games, apps and interactive media, including the award-winning game The End.

 As a consultant and designer, Tom is interested in improving our experiences of digital technology, and in better understanding its use in policy, education and engagement.
 Past collaborators include Google, the BBC, Channel 4 Education, Mind Candy, We Are What We Do, Flamingo London, Six to Start, Preloaded, Firefish, Future Lab, Sense Worldwide, SAGE Publications, Sugru and Allianz.

 He speaks and broadcast around the world on technology, the arts and media.
 Appearances include TED Global and the Cannes Lions Festival; authors@Google; the World Congress on Information Technology; Science Foo Camp; Intelligence Squared; the Houses of Parliament; Aspen Seminars for Leaders; and venues ranging from the Sydney Opera House to the Googleplex.

 A launch columnist for the BBC’s worldwide technology site, BBC Future, he writes and commentate widely in the international media, as well as guest lecturing at universities in the UK and Europe.
 Appearances include BBC One Breakfast, BBC Two Newsnight, BBC Radio 3, Radio 4 and the World Service, and others ranging from NPR and ABC to Radio New Zealand.